 NOMAD facilitates and integrates high performance computing (HPC) usage in Horizon 2020.

-Key partners providing NOMAD with HPC services are European centers with petascale compute systems and storage: Barcelona Supercomputing Center in Spain, CSC - IT Center for Science in Finland, the Leibniz Supercomputing Centre and the Max Planck Computing and Data Facility in Germany.
-Partners are working together to define and develop the architecture of the infrastructure - the technology platform.
+Key partners providing HPC services are European centers with petascale compute systems and storage: Barcelona Supercomputing Center in Spain, CSC - IT Center for Science in Finland, the Leibniz Supercomputing Centre and the Max Planck Computing and Data Facility in Germany.
+Together, partners defined and developed the architecture of the infrastructure - the technology platform.

-The NOMAD platform will consist of a distributed multi-layered storage system connected to scalable computing capacity.
-Where feasible, already existing solutions at the supercomputing centers have been and will continue to be employed to minimize the need for new hardware and will enable the use of dedicated servers or cloud capacity.
+The NOMAD platform consists of a distributed multi-layered storage system connected to scalable computing capacity.
+Where feasible, already existing solutions at the supercomputing centers have been and will continue to be employed to minimize the need for new hardware and will enable the use of dedicated servers or e.g. cloud capacity.